launchnowstudio/Launch-Now-Studio/README.md

 ---

-## 🧠 About
+## 🧠 About Us

-Launch Now Studio is a web development studio focused on creating
+**Launch Now Studio** is a small web development studio focused on delivering
-**clean UI, strong UX, and performance-driven websites**.
+**modern UI, strong UX, and performance-first websites**.

-We specialize in single-page applications and business websites that convert.
+We don’t overcomplicate.
+We build what works.

 ---

 ## ⚙️ Tech Stack

 - ⚛️ React
+- 🧠 JavaScript (ES6+)
 - 🎨 Bootstrap / CSS
-- 🧠 JavaScript
 - 🌐 HTML5
 - 🚀 Netlify / Vercel
 - 🔧 Git & GitHub